nfo94/nfo94.github.io/README.md

 [EN]
 I tend to write about software and computer science in https://dev.to/nfo94 but after some issues with the platform I decided to create a simple blog to share my studies as articles.
-You're invited to take a look at new site: https://nfo94.github.io/
+You're invited to take a look at the new site: https://nfo94.github.io/